nebari-dev/nebari-docs/docs/docs/how-tos/configure-gitops.md

         echo "Bye World"
 ```

-## Setting up Iac on Gitlab CI
+## Setting up GitOps on GitLab CI

-Configuring Neabri to render the appropriate workflows for
+Setting up Nebari to render the appropriate workflows via
-github-ci can be configured via the following settings in your
+GitLab CI can be configured via the following settings in your
 `nebari-config.yaml`.

 ```yaml